 - Information you have publicly shared on social media

-- Your interests and extra-curricular activities
+- Your personal interests

 Financial information, such as:

-- Donations to other organisations
+- Donations you have made to other organisations

-Relevant educational background and interaction with the College, such as:
+Interaction with the College, such as:

-- Your education history at Imperial and other schools/universities
+- Your education at Imperial

 - Your attendance at events

-- Records of meetings, conversations and correspondence
+- Records of meetings, conversations and correspondence with you

 - Your relationships with other Imperial alumni, donors and friends

-- Your volunteering activity for the College including alumni volunteering
+- Your volunteering activity for the College, including alumni volunteering

 - Your student clubs or societies affiliations and other connections with the College